Right to erasure

 Is it possible to charge a fee from the data subject?

-If the data subject’s requests for erasure are manifestly unfounded or excessive, the controller can either charge a reasonable fee from the data subject or refuse the request.
+As a rule, the exercise of rights is free of charge.
+If the requests are manifestly unfounded or excessive, the controller can either charge a reasonable fee from the data subject or refuse the request.

 Requests can be considered manifestly unfounded or excessive particularly if they are made repeatedly.
 The controller bears the burden of demonstrating the manifestly unfounded or excessive nature of the request.